MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 # Azure Data Explorer web UI query data overview

-The [Azure Data Explorer web UI](https://dataexplorer.azure.com) provides an end-to-end data exploration experience, from [data ingestion](ingest-data-wizard.md) to data query and [dashboards](azure-data-explorer-dashboards.md).
+The [Azure Data Explorer web UI](https://dataexplorer.azure.com) provides an end-to-end data exploration experience from [data ingestion](ingest-data-wizard.md) to data query and [dashboards](azure-data-explorer-dashboards.md).
 This article provides an overview of the web UI query page and explains how it can be used to access and interact with your data.

+In this overview, we'll cover:

+* Query editor
+* Results grid
+* Charting and visualization
+* Intellisense and auto-completion
+* Query history and recall
+* Cluster and database navigation

 ## Go to the query page